Legal security

 - a highly protected zone of a marine park declared under the Marine Parks Act 2004.

 Please note: There may be limitations on when the above mechanisms can be used.
+The table below includes matters to consider for more commonly used mechanisms.
 Contact the relevant agency which administers the legal security mechanism for further details.

 Declaring land as an Environmental Offset Protection Area